justind-dev/PyFitness/README.md

 # PyFitness
- Simple customizable python fitness app that generates random workouts for you to complete.
+ Simple customizable dragon ball themed CLI python fitness app that generates random workouts for you to complete.